 The program focuses on providing the students with the skill set and knowledge in networking, digital forensics, incident response, cybersecurity and ethical hacking.
+Students need to have an Associate Degree in Information Technology as part of the admissions requirements.

 The Bachelor of Science in Cybersecurity will prepare students for entry-level positions in a wide variety of areas in the technology field.
 Upon completion of the program, students will have acquired the technical knowledge and work skills necessary to serve employers as security specialists, security consultants, ethical hacker, penetration tester, homeland security specialist, cybersecurity specialist, computer forensics technician or cybersecurity analyst.